joshholmes/iotlabs/labdocs/connect.md

     `node connectN2.js`

 2. Log into the [Admin Portal](https://admin.nitrogen.io) and look at the messages tab to see your messages.

+or you can view those from the command line using the N2 Command Line Interface as follows:

+`> n2 message ls`

 ## Summary